dschewchenko/big.esm/README.md

 - Fully written in TypeScript, so it provides type definitions out of the box.
 - Tree-shaking is supported.

-Full bundle size(ESM) — 4.16 kB minified and 1.75 kB gzipped.
+Full bundle size (ESM) — 4.2 kB minified and 1.8 kB gzipped.
-`sqrtBig` operation is heavy(more than half of bundle), because it reuses most of the operations from `big.esm`.
+`sqrtBig` operation is heavy (more than half of bundle), because it reuses most of the operations from `big.esm`.

 ## Installation